OBESITY & DISABILITY – SOCIAL SECURITY RULING 19-2P

 It also doesn’t cost you any money to hire us.
 Why?
 Because you only pay us an attorney fee if we win your case.
 This means if we win, then you pay us out of your back benefits.
 If you do not win your benefits, then you do not pay an attorney fee.
 How much is the fee?
 It is 25% of your back benefit.

 If there are costs in your case, like getting medical records, then you pay for those costs.
 But the costs are usually less than $100.
-Usually, if a doctor charges for copies of your medical records, then that is your cost.
+If a doctor charges for copies of your medical records, then that is your cost.

 You will owe the costs in your case whether we win or lose your case.
-However, your attorney fees come from your back benefit and you pay them only if we win your case.
+However, your attorney fees come from your back benefit.
+Also, you pay the fee if we win your case.

 OUR LAW FIRM CAN HELP YOU WIN YOUR OBESITY CASE

-Likewise, if your case is set for a hearing, then we represent you at your hearing.
-One of the things we do is help you be a good witness at your hearing.
-We meet with your before the hearing.
+Likewise, if you have a hearing, then we will represent you.
+One of the things we do is help you testify at your hearing.
+We meet with you before the hearing.
 At the meeting, we talk about how to answer questions.
 We also let you know what kind of questions the judge will ask.
 Learn what happens at your SSA hearing.

 As a result, we offer a free review of your case.
 If you call, then there is no pressure to become a client.
 You can ask us questions.
 We will answer.
 Even if we don’t accept your case, we will still try to help you.
 Likewise, we will answer your questions about your obesity case.